ansmlc/gatsbypress/README.md

   * Add some content to your WordPress site:

-      - Add posts with featured images
+      - Add posts (with featured images)
       - Add tags and categories
+      - Add some posts to "featured" category
       - Add some pages to menus

+  * Configure MailChimp newsletter

+      - Get the URL of POST method in MailChimp:
+        Audience –> Signup Forms –> Embedded Form
+      - Paste URL in gatsby-config.js

 3.  **Configure GraphQL.**